JoseDeFreitas/CodewarsLogger/README.md

 on October, 2018).
 There's no problem in having your solutions to the code-challenges publicly available.

 If you've read above sections, you know you can customise the program to make it work as you want.
-Keep in mind that **I offer the program as you're seeing in this repository**.
+Keep in mind that **I offer the program as you see in this repository**.
 Any changes you made in your repository are up to you, and I'm not responsible for them.
 Be careful on what you change, especially in the workflow file.
 For more related information, please read the ["Privacy" page]() of the wiki.
 I encourage you to read the whole wiki, too.